vinmk-git/forest-microbiomes/README.md

 ## A note on AI use

 I used Claude (Anthropic) during this project for debugging, helping with writing this README, and code review.
-The modelling decisions, data choices, and scientific interpretation are my own.
+The decisions concerning statistical tests, pipeline design, and data choices, as well as their interpretation, are my own.

 ---